Privacy Policy

 • Organise judging, scheduling, and performance logistics

-• Share event photos and videos (with consent) on social media, websites, or promotional material
+• Share event photos and videos with consent on social media, websites, or promotional material

 • Improve our website and ensure it functions correctly